OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 2. NIC driver setup

-For Intel® E810 Series Ethernet Adapter, refer to [Intel® E810 Series Ethernet Adapter driver guide](e810.md)
+For Intel® E810 Series Ethernet Adapter, refer to [Intel® E810 Series Ethernet Adapter driver guide](e810.md).
+For other NIC, you may need follow the steps on the DPDK website <http://doc.dpdk.org/guides/nics/overview.html>.

 ## 3. Create VF and bind the driver to DPDK PMD